Follyb2810/Follyb2810/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on ... building full-stack in c# using dotnet and aspnet identity to achieve a full-blown marketplace
+- 🌱 I’m currently learning ... presently am learning c#
+- 👯 I’m looking to collaborate on ... to collaborate on any C# project to have more engaging knowledge

 <!--
 **Follyb2810/follyb2810** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.